spaceapi-community/spaceapi-rs/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/spaceapi.svg)](https://crates.io/crates/spaceapi)
 [![Crates.io Downloads](https://img.shields.io/crates/d/spaceapi.svg)](https://crates.io/crates/spaceapi)

-This is an implementation of the [SpaceAPI](https://spaceapi.io/) v0.13 in Rust.
+This is an implementation of the [SpaceAPI](https://spaceapi.io/) v0.13 and v14 in Rust.
 It contains both the type definitions as well as tools for serialization and deserialization to/from JSON using Serde.